 - Marketing Opt-Out.
 If you want to opt-out of marketing, please contact us at 1-866-217-4955.
 You may also follow the unsubscribe instructions in any marketing you get from us.
-Please note that even if you opt out marketing, you will continue to receive messages from us about your relationship with us where permitted by law.
+Please note that even if you opt out of marketing, you will continue to receive messages from us about your relationship with us.

 - California Residents.
 Learn more about the rights and options under the California Consumer Privacy Act (CCPA) law by reviewing the section "For California Residents" below.
 You can also contact us at 1-866-217-4955.

 - Cookies.
 While many browsers are set up to accept cookies, you can adjust your browser settings to reject cookies or to warn when a cookie is being sent.
-Note that if you remove or reject cookies, you may not be able to use certain features on a website.
+Note that if you remove or reject cookies, you may not be able to use certain features on our Website.